In Appreciation of Labi Siffre

 Openly gay, black, and atheist, it is relatively safe to deduce that Siffre’s trajectory toward eminence was impeded in a society where white supremacy and religious provincialism were and continue to be pervasive influences.
 Perhaps it is also presumptuous to surmise that fame or celebrity were in any way a goal of the visionary singer-songwriter.
 However personal the gripe may be on the matter of Siffre’s relative obscurity (his intervals of reclusiveness duly noted), the sobering limitations for black recording artists is a veritable reality.
 Namely, within folk music.

-Like most of America’s earliest auditory art, its history is unfailingly looted by deniers armed with unmerited access to powerful platforms that allow them to perpetuate false and damaging narratives.
-To date, Folk’s prevailing image is well-meaning, white people with long hair strumming guitar strings and singing about peace and love.
+Like most of America’s earliest music, its history is looted without fail by people with unmerited access to powerful platforms that allow them to perpetuate false and damaging narratives.
+To date, folk’s prevailing image is well-meaning, white people with long hair strumming guitar strings and singing about peace and love.
 The problem with this composite is that it woefully crops out its origin and craftspeople.
 Apropos of mention, let it also be said that Black people are all-too-often relegated to the “architect” epithet.
 While it is true that Black people are the founders of most traditional American music, folk included, these truths are, as a matter of practice, deported to the back burner of relevance or importance.
 The distortions of black value overall are essential to the lies that shape the story of American music, as told to us.

-As a means to an end, the creating of an art form has to somehow therefore pale in comparison to those who partake in and profit from its adaptation, its interpretation, its theft.
-Hence, it inspires me to make it plain that Black people are not only the architects of American folk music, but were quintessential participants in its expression, inspiring all those who would partake and subsequently become the faces of the tradition.
-Like all black American music, there is an inextricable link between freedom of expression and the creativity birthed from the quest.
+As a means to an end, the actual creating of an art form has to somehow therefore pale in comparison to those who partake in and profit from its adaptation, its interpretation, its theft.
+It inspires me to make it plain that Black people are not only the architects of American folk music, but were quintessential participants in its expression, inspiring all those who would partake and subsequently become the faces of the tradition.
+Like all black American music, there is a link between freedom and the creativity birthed from the quest.
 You don’t have American music without an expression of resistance.
-You don’t have a need for resistance without the presence of oppression.
-In America, you don’t have oppression without the presence of White supremacy.
 Folk music is black music.
 And while there is most certainly a beautiful and vast and rich contribution to the genre from white musicians, out of its proper context, this contribution becomes grandiloquent by way of an irresponsible, reckless, and harmful narrative that not enough white artists bother to correct.
 To deny the genesis of the folk genre and its participants and to willingly participate in the erasure of blackness from the folk tradition is absurd and unacceptable.

 The list of indispensable, founding folk artists whose tradition has made the folk genre possible is rich and extensive.
 Artists like Leadbelly, Elizabeth Cotten, and later, Odetta, are but a few of the biggest influences of most white folk musicians who would come to prominence in the folk genre’s golden era of the ’60s and ’70s, and the more forthcoming of them — greats like Woody Guthrie, Bob Dylan, and Pete Seeger — would proudly tell you so.
 (Dylan would also just as proudly admit to lifting from his good friend Len Chandler, another unsung, Black folk artist, at the beginning of his career.1)